rchiaramo/pathtracer_v2/README.md

 from main.rs, app.rs, gui.rs, and wgpu_state.rs.

 ## To-do list
-- Create compute shaders to update the image buffer
-  - create a mega kernel that also takes camera input, but implements simple ray tracing
-  - then create a ray generation compute shader that takes camera input to generate a buffer of rays
-  - time the ray gen compute shader to compare it with a mega-kernel approach
 - get timestamp queries running
+- update compute shader to ray trace two simple spheres hard-coded into kernel
+- compare mega kernel vs wavefront approaches
+  - create a ray generation compute shader that takes camera input to generate a buffer of rays
+  - create hit kernel to determine ray-object intersection
+  - create basic shader kernel
+  - time the ray gen compute shader to compare it with the mega kernel approach
 - Create a BVH for more complex models
 - Implement OBJ and glTF loaders